 Speaking of the billfish blowout the final week of the month, the second leg of the Los Suenos Triple Crown took place from Feb 28 to March 2nd.
 The first day featured record-setting numbers with 742 billfish released by 45 boats (737 sails and just 5 marlin).
 To put that in perspective – last month in Leg 1 the fleet released 648 billfish total for the three day tournament… The second day the sailfish took a bit of a breather as “only” 580 were released, but the tournament finished strong with the third day raking in 741 billfish.
 Team Galati edged out Fish Tank by merely 400 points to take home the big check, but everyone involved was a winner as 2,063 billfish were released in the three day tournament (2,042 sailfish and 21 marlin).

 More 200+ lb tuna were caught again last month, including the Kline family as well as long-time repeat anglers Frank & Mike from OH, both who fished out of Quepos.
 Many more trophy sized dorado (mahi) were brought to the gaff as well, including a beautiful 57″ bull by 3x repeats Max & Carrie fishing out of Los Suenos.
 The inshore fishing remained strong as well with more corvina (sea bass) and roosterfish highlighting anglers’ days filled in with jacks, mackerel, and a few snapper.

-Below is the full Costa Rica Fishing Report – Feb 2019 with highlights from the best boats each day.
+Below is the full Costa Rica Fishing Report for February 2019 with highlights from the best boats each day.
 Overall it was a great month as we had CAF anglers fishing on the best boats in the country from the tournament-mainstay Tranquilo in Quepos to the famous Maverick Yachts at Los Suenos.